RandomStudio/random-studio/src/content/projects/test-br-various-in-store-installations-for-nikelab.md

       Fiction Factory — Physical Fabrication and Installation (NikeLabs 1948 London)
 opengraph:
-  ogDescription: >-
+  description: >-
     For the launch of the 2017 ACG (All Conditions Gear) collection, we created various stylised weather conditions (wind, rain and fog) that seized two of the brand’s stores around the globe.
-  ogImage: /img/1f20dde2a6cd5e4cdbe1d4aeba8d184f.png
+  image: /img/1f20dde2a6cd5e4cdbe1d4aeba8d184f.png
-  ogTitle: Various in-store installations for NikeLab
+  title: Various in-store installations for NikeLab
 ---